Barnes & Noble

 New York, NY 10011

 Barnes & Noble is the world's largest bookseller with 627 bookstores in all 50 states.

 Barnes & Noble superstores average 25,000 square feet and feature a large selection and comfortable seating, including lounge chairs and reading tables.
 Open seven days a week, the stores also carry wide selections of toys, gifts, music, DVD/video titles and magazines.

-Barnes & Noble stores offer cafes that sell coffee in a partnership with Starbucks, making it the country's second-largest coffeehouse.
+Barnes & Noble stores offer cafes that sell coffee and snacks in a partnership with Starbucks, making it the country's second-largest coffeehouse.
 Stores have free Wi-fi Internet access through AT&T.

 The company spun off Barnes & Noble College in 2015, which operates 724 college bookstores serving over 5.3 million students and faculty members at colleges and universities across the United States.